Zero-Day Attacks: Why You’re Vulnerable and What You Can Do About It

 The good news is you can mitigate some risk from zero-day attacks — follow the same guidelines as you would to Qualify For Cyber Insurance

-You should also invest in threat intelligence feeds to alert your team about new known vulnerabilities and a vulnerability management solution to identify whether or not your particular software configuration makes you vulnerable.
-Also, use pre-built scripts that are ready to go so you can take action when a zero-day vulnerability becomes known.
+You should also invest in threat intelligence feeds to alert your team about new known vulnerabilities, a vulnerability management solution to identify whether or not your particular software configuration makes you vulnerable, and pre-built scripts that are ready to go so you can take action when a zero-day vulnerability becomes known.

 The key here is “known.”
 You don’t want to be caught off guard like the 62% of zero-day attack victims who didn’t know about the vulnerability before they were attacked.

-The Mandiant report points out, however, that cloud vendors don’t always make their vulnerabilities public.
-While they can deploy patches on behalf of customers, greatly reducing exposure time, they also tend to leave customers in the dark during the time it takes to create the patch.
+The Mandiant reports points out, however, that cloud vendors don’t always make their vulnerabilities public.
+While they can deploy patches on behalf of customers, which greatly reduces exposure time, they also tend to leave customers in the dark during the time it takes to create the patch.

 Being in the dark does not help you prepare or react.
 Mandiant recommends security teams shine a light by being proactive: